hailmikhail/FUS_wiki/Performance-adjustment.md

 ## A note on Oculus Quest and other Oculus (Meta) devices

 A very easy way to improve performance on Oculus devices is to use "OpenComposite" in the essential files selection.
-This will break Virtual Desktop, VR FPS Stabilizer, and Mage VR (so you cannot use either of these anymore), but the added performance is worth it.
+This will break Virtual Desktop and Mage VR (so you cannot use either of these anymore), but the added performance is worth it.
 You can expect a 10-20% performance improvement.

 #### With open composite, you will see VIVE Wands instead of Quest controllers.
 This is just a visual feature (described on opencomposite github) and there is no fix, but quest controllers and buttons still work as intended.